OliverZott/python-template/README.md

 This is just a template/skeleton for a plain python project.
 Provides basic structure and some useful tools, e.g.

-- linter / formatter / type-checker with respective pre-commit hooks and configuration
+- linter / formatter / type-checker
+- vs code launch/settings file

+TODO:

 - logging
 - unit tests
-- vs code launch/settings file
+- pipelines
+- pre-commit hooks and configuration

 ## Prerequisites